MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 Do not change this directory or move the installed pack.

-##### Download the Windows driver query files
+##### Download the Windows driver query suites

-Locate and copy to the local PC the two primary query files.
+Locate and copy to the local PC the two primary query suite files.

 - *windows-driver-recommended.qls*
 - *windows-driver-mustfix.qls*

-Their contents is shown below in [Queries and Suites](#queries-and-suites) and the two files are located at [https://github.com/microsoft/Windows-Driver-Developer-Supplemental-Tools/tree/main/suites](https://github.com/microsoft/Windows-Driver-Developer-Supplemental-Tools/tree/main/suites).
+Their contents are shown below in [Queries and Suites](#queries-and-suites); the two files are located at [https://github.com/microsoft/Windows-Driver-Developer-Supplemental-Tools/tree/main/suites](https://github.com/microsoft/Windows-Driver-Dev.eloper-Supplemental-Tools/tree/main/suites)

 ## 2. Build the CodeQL Database